What does it mean to be lactose intolerant?

-Lactose intolerance, not to be mistaken for a milk allergy (which concerns the immune system), is when one struggles to digest the lactose in foods containing dairy such as milk.
-This normally results in side effects such as bloating, gas and stomach aches.
+When you are lactose intolerant, not to be mistaken for a milk allergy (which concerns the immune system), you struggle to digest the lactose in foods containing dairy such as milk.
+This normally results in side effects such as:

-Not everyone with lactose intolerance will experience the same symptoms and severity will also vary from person to person.
+Not everyone who is lactose intolerant will experience the same symptoms and severity will also vary from person to person.
 For some, any dairy can cause a reaction but for others, foods like cheese may present very few issues.
+In any case, if you experience any symptoms of the ones listed above after consuming dairy products you might be lactose intolerant.

 Therefore, whilst originally lactose intolerance may seem like a scary prospect, it is relatively uncomplicated to live with if one has enough knowledge of what foods they should personally abstain from eating or eat more of.